mixxxdj/manual/source/chapters/appendix/commandline_dev_tools.rst

 --settingsPath PATH     Top-level directory where Mixxx will look for
                         user settings files such as the library database and preferences configuration file.
---controllerDebug       Log all controller data Mixxx sends and receives
-                        as well as scripts it loads.
 --developer             Enable developer mode.
 Includes extra logs, stats
                         on performance and the Developer tools menu as well as tooltips and logs useful for skin